 This certification has taken an in-arrears offsetting approach.
-The total emissions to offset is 1910.17t CO2e.
-The total number of eligible offsets purchased for the project were 9000, in this report 1911 have been used.
-Of the total eligible offsets used, 219 were used for the Mildura Campus, 267 were used for the Shepparton Campus, 91 were used for the Bendigo Campus and 0 were newly purchased and retired.
-There are no remaining units banked for future reports.
+The total emissions to offset is 6172.28t CO2-e.
+The total number of eligible offsets purchased for the MW cogeneration project were 9000, in this report 91 have been used.
+Of the total eligible offsets used in the MW cogeneration project, 1911 were used for the Albury-Wodonga Campus, 219 were used for the Mildura Campus, 267 were used for the Shepparton Campus.
+The total number of eligible offsets purchased for the Vishnuprayag Hydro-electric project were 286, in this report 25 have been used.
+The total number of eligible offsets purchased for the Bundled Solar Power Project were 6500, in this report 6057 have been used.
+There are 443 remaining units in the Bundled Solar Power Project banked for future reports.